dridi/cashpack/tst/README.rst

     }
     tst/common.sh: line 57: 16044 Aborted                 (core dumped) "$@"
     FAIL rfc7541_c_6_3 (exit status: 134)

+It is also possible to manually abort the test suite at any given time using either the decoding spec for ``hdecode`` or the DSL for ``hencode``.
+This way it becomes possible to get the data structure dump at the desired step of the coding process.

 If that's really not enough, then all hail the mighty interactive debugger.